 Write a Six-Word Memoir

-I’ve since used Six-Word Memoirs to help groups sum up their discussion as I was facilitating character education programs for the Institute for Character Development.
-I find that it helps people really focus on the central idea, and saves us from giving lengthy reports on our discussions.
+I’ve since used Six-Word Memoirs to help groups sum up their discussions as I was facilitating character education programs for the Institute for Character Development.
+I find that it helps people really focus on the central idea, and saves giving lengthy reports on discussions.

 - Assignments